puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-1-0/01-configure-cd4pe/assignment.md

 difficulty: basic
 timelimit: 3600
 ---
-Create a Continuous Delivery user in Puppet Enterprise
+Create a Continuous Delivery user and user role in Puppet Enterprise
 ========
+You'll use this user and role to generate the PE authentication token required during the setup process and to view a centralized log of the activities Continuous Delivery for PE completes on your behalf.

 1. Log into the console with username `admin` and password `puppetlabs`.
 1. Navigate to **Admin** > **Access Control**.